kaleab-k/gsv_db_creator/README.md

 Comments: [pcl]
 - At least for me, maven was not directly installed when installing IntellJ IDEA
+	- You should call it inside the IDEA

 # Dependencies
 This code uses the StreetviewExtractor library (https://github.com/jonhare/StreetviewExtractor)